Characters of the DC Extended Universe: Henry and Nora Allen

 Henry Allen (portrayed by Billy Crudup and then by Ron Livingston) is Barry's father.
 Having been wrongly accused and jailed for murdering his wife and Barry's mother, Nora Allen (portrayed by Maribel Verdú), Henry has accepted his fate, telling Barry to stop visiting him in prison and move on with his life, despite Barry pursuing a degree in criminal justice to work in law enforcement and one day prove his father's innocence.

 Anthea

 Anthea (portrayed by Rachel Zegler), known as Ann on Earth, is the third daughter of Atlas and the younger sister of Hespera and Kalypso.
-Millennia after Atlas' death, Anthea and her sisters sought to recover their father's stamina from the Shazam Family and restore their home realm using the Golden Apple from Hera's sacred tree, while Kalypso also intended to terraform Earth with Shazam's Magic staff.
+Millennia after Atlas' death, Anthea and her sisters sought to recover their father's stamina from the Shazam Family and restore their home realm using the Golden Apple from Hera's sacred tree, while Kalypso also intended to unterraform Earth with Shazam's Magic staff.
 When Anthea and Hespera objected, Kalypso mortally wounded Hespera and depowered Anthea before planting the Apple and attacking Philadelphia with her army of mythical creatures.
 After Kalypso's defeat and Billy's sacrifice, Anthea went with Shazam Family to Mount Olympus to bury Batson, but Wonder Woman appears and restore the power of the Staff of the Gods, reviving Billy and restoring Anthea's powers.
 Anthea then decided to stay on Earth with Freddy and learn more about humanity.